-Chocolate, especially dark chocolate, has proven to offer some benefit to gout sufferers, but most grocery story chocolate bars (yes, even dark chocolate) are not good gout diet options.
+Chocolate, especially dark chocolate, has proven to offer some benefits to gout sufferers, but most grocery store chocolate bars (yes, even dark chocolate) are not good gout diet options.

 Cacao chocolate lowers uric acid levels and has anti-inflammatory properties.
 It is also an antioxidant, which means it may lower blood pressure and improve kidney function—both of which can help prevent gout.

 But the milk chocolate, and even most of the dark chocolate, on convenience store shelves is also full of high fructose corn syrup and/or sucrose.
 The extremely high levels of sweetener in those chocolates far outweigh any potential health benefit.
 The chocolate that might help prevent gout is mostly cacao with no added sugar.